-Commandline Option Function -configure Configures the product after installation. -fencing Configures I/O fencing in a running cluster. -hostfile full_path_to_file Specifies the location of a file that contains a list of hostnames on which to install. -installallpkgs The -installallpkgs option is used to select all RPMs. -installrecpkgs The -installrecpkgsoption is used to select the recommended RPMs set. -installminpkgs The -installminpkgsoption is used to select the minimum RPMs set. -ignorepatchreqs The -ignorepatchreqs option is used to allow installation or upgrading even if the prerequisite packages or patches are missed on the system. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
-This option passes -i ssh_key_file to every SSH invocation. -kickstart dir_path Produces a kickstart configuration file for installing with Linux RHEL Kickstart.
-The file contains the list of Symantec RPMs in the correct order for installing, in a format that can be used for Kickstart installations.
-The dir_path indicates the path to the directory in which to create the file. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -makeresponsefile Use the -makeresponsefile option only to generate response files.
-No actual software installation occurs when you use this option.
+Commandline Option Function -fencing Configures I/O fencing in a running cluster. -hostfile full_path_to_file Specifies the location of a file that contains a list of hostnames on which to install. -installallpkgs The -installallpkgs option is used to select all RPMs. -installrecpkgs The -installrecpkgsoption is used to select the recommended RPMs set. -installminpkgs The -installminpkgsoption is used to select the minimum RPMs set. -ignorepatchreqs The -ignorepatchreqs option is used to allow installation or upgrading even if the prerequisite packages or patches are missed on the system. -keyfile ssh_key_file Specifies a key file for secure shell (SSH) installs.
+This option passes -i ssh_key_file to every SSH invocation. -license Registers or updates product licenses on the specified systems. -logpath log_path Specifies a directory other than /opt/VRTS/install/logs as the location where installer log files, summary files, and response files are saved. -makeresponsefile Use the -makeresponsefile option only to generate response files.
+No actual software installation occurs when you use this option. -minpkgs Displays the minimal RPMs required for the specified product.
+The RPMs are listed in correct installation order.
+Optional RPMs are not listed.
+The output can be used to create scripts for command line installs, or for installations over a network.
+See allpkgs option. -nolic Allows installation of product RPMs without entering a license key.
+Licensed features cannot be configured, started, or used when this option is specified.